Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 You have three main paths:

-Option A: Home-Based Studio - Pros: Lowest overhead, maximum flexibility, no commute - Cons: Zoning restrictions in some areas, limited walk-in traffic, client privacy concerns, home insurance may not cover business - Startup cost: $500–$2,000
+Option A: Home-Based Studio - Pros: Lowest overhead, maximum flexibility, no commute - Cons: Zoning restrictions in some areas, limited walk-in traffic, client privacy concerns, home insurance may not cover business - Startup cost: $500 to $2,000

-Option B: Rented Chair in an Existing Salon - Pros: Shared overhead, existing client base nearby, professional setting - Cons: Less control over environment, rent is ongoing, may be commission-based - Startup cost: $200–$500/month + setup
+Option B: Rented Chair in an Existing Salon - Pros: Shared overhead, existing client base nearby, professional setting - Cons: Less control over environment, rent is ongoing, may be commission-based - Startup cost: $200 to $500/month + setup

-Option C: Dedicated Studio Space - Pros: Complete control, brand identity, capacity for growth, professional image - Cons: Higher overhead, lease commitment, more responsibility - Startup cost: $1,000–$5,000/month depending on location
+Option C: Dedicated Studio Space - Pros: Complete control, brand identity, capacity for growth, professional image - Cons: Higher overhead, lease commitment, more responsibility - Startup cost: $1,000 to $5,000/month depending on location

 Space Requirements

-Whatever location you choose, you need: - Comfortable lashing chair: Invest in an ergonomic, height-adjustable chair ($200–$600) - Quality lighting: LED lash lamp or overhead light with magnification ($100–$400) - Client comfort: Waiting area if possible, comfortable lashing chair for the client - Storage: Organized supply storage, adhesive storage (dark, cool environment) - Sanitation: Designated area for sterilization, hand washing station - Professional appearance: Clean, organized, branded space - Adequate ventilation: Proper air flow to manage adhesive fumes
+Whatever location you choose, you need: - Comfortable lashing chair: Invest in an ergonomic, height-adjustable chair ($200 to $600) - Quality lighting: LED lash lamp or overhead light with magnification ($100 to $400) - Client comfort: Waiting area if possible, comfortable lashing chair for the client - Storage: Organized supply storage, adhesive storage (dark, cool environment) - Sanitation: Designated area for sterilization, hand washing station - Professional appearance: Clean, organized, branded space - Adequate ventilation: Proper air flow to manage adhesive fumes

 Step 6: Invest in Quality Supplies